 Accept that the siblings might want some time together, too, without Mom and Dad.

-Plan to move, unless your job requires relocation Moving out of town once your teenager heads off to college will have a big impact when she comes home for breaks and the summer.
-Besides adjusting to a new home she won’t have anyone to hang out with because all of her friends will be together back in her hometown.
+Plan to move, unless your job requires relocation Moving out of town once your teenager heads off to college will have a big impact when they come home for breaks and the summer.
+Besides adjusting to a new home they won’t have anyone to hang out with because all of their friends will be together back in their hometown.